Back/Engineering/Claude/GitHub Copilot

 Implement the User Interface

-Build a simple, developer-friendly interface to run the harness.
-A command-line or terminal UI (TUI) built with a library like Ink (for Node.js) is an effective way to kick off investigations by simply pasting a Sentry link.
+Build a simple interface for developers to run the harness.
+A command-line or terminal UI (TUI) is an effective option, which can be built with a library like Ink for Node.js.
+The interface should allow an operator to start an investigation by providing an input like a Sentry link.

 Run an Investigation and Review Artifacts